EORTC Bladder Cancer Recurrence and Progression Calculator

 For each of these variables, the patient receives a score from 0 to 6 (for both the risk of recurrence and progression).
 The details are presented in the table:

-After calculating the recurrence points and progression points, they are transfered into percentage of risk according to the tables below:
+After calculating the recurrence points and progression points, they are transferred into percentages of risk according to the tables below:

 The probabilities of recurrence and progression at one year range from 15% to 61% and from less than 1% to 17%, respectively.
-At the five year mark, the probabilities of recurrence and progression range from 31% to 78% and from less than 1% to 45%.
-By using the data attached to a specific patient, the urologist can discuss the different therapeutic options with the patient to determine which is the most appropriate treatment and what frequency of follow-up is required.
+At the five-year mark, the probabilities of recurrence and progression range from 31% to 78% and from less than 1% to 45%.
+Using the data attached to a specific patient, the urologist can discuss the different therapeutic options with the patient to determine the most appropriate treatment and the frequency of follow-up required.